 The field of occupational therapy may introduce you to many different physical and mental disabilities that can hinder a person's ability to complete normal daily tasks.
 During your program, you might take courses that outline how these disabilities affect physical functioning, how mental health can impair a person's motivation and willingness to complete normal tasks, and methods for assisting people with learning new skills.

-Since a field experience is included during the degree program and sometimes right after, the curriculum is designed to provide you with skills for use in the field.
+Since a field experience is included during any of the top OT degree programs, the curriculum is designed to provide you with skills for use in the field.
 Another component that may be included within your degree program is ethical considerations for your field, which can be very important when you are in delicate situations as a professional in the work environment.

 - Health and Occupation: This course seeks to explore occupation as a social determinant of health.
 The contents of this course include a look into health issues that can influence or hinder occupation, as well as the influence of disease and disability.
 Current trends, treatments, and approaches may also be discussed throughout this course as a means for introducing students to the varieties of methods used in the field.